korhner/nixos-config/README.md

 ```

 ## Testing on VirtualBox
-- Create a linux 64bit VM, with at least 5 CPU and 6GB RAM (experiment with different values if you get black screen)
+- Create a linux 64bit VM (had problems with virtualbox, worked in vmware)
 - Mount minimal iso install